 What is Neo-Humanism?

 Neo-Humanism is a philosophy developed by the Indian philosopher Prabhat Rainjan Sarkar.
 The practice of Neo-Humanism follows a set of principles based on the ethic of universal love.
 This includes respect for all beings including plants and animals.
-The women who founded and run Baan Unrak are called Didis.
+The Neohumanist Foundation and Tonrak School are run by women called Didis.
 They are similar to nuns in that they are full-time volunteers who have devoted their lives to service.

 What are our Goals?